 Transfer to insulated punch bowl and serve in mugs, or keep it covered on the stove and heat it up periodically.

 This recipe can easily be adapted to create as many servings as you like.
 Downsize it for a small party or a snowy day at home or increase it for a larger crowd; simply retain the ratio of the three liquids.
-Yet, you will not hurt it one bit if you do pour a little extra rum or Goldschlager.
+And, you will not hurt it one bit if you do pour in a little extra rum or Goldschlager.

 Slow Cooker Method